Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 Jamie Tate & Andrea Tate

-Graham’s revelation of his one-night stand with Andrea wrecked her marriage to Jamie, and the estranged pair are nonetheless at odds when Mr Foster provides extra gasoline to the fireplace by telling Kim’s son one other large secret about his different half that makes them each need him useless.
+Graham’s revelation of his one-night stand with Andrea wrecked her marriage to Jamie, and the estranged pair are nonetheless at odds when Mr Foster provides extra gas to the hearth by telling Kim’s son one other large secret about his different half that makes them each need him lifeless.
 “Andrea is a survivor which means she could kill,” says Anna Nightingale.
 “She has a certain level of control of her life again and Graham is the person that could take it all away.”

 Marlon Dingle